NTB45/Kanon-Windows11-Guide/README.md

 Once WSL is enabled, you can install Ubuntu from the Microsoft Store.

-I recommend the ubuntu 22.xx LTS
+I recommend Debian if all you are going to use WSL for is RLVM because it is the easiest to configure.

 but any distro should work if you know your stuff

-(i used ubuntu stable for this guide)
+(i used debian for this guide)

+If on Ubuntu then install the ubuntu universe repo for rlvm package.

-then run ubuntu, update it with
+then run Debian, update it with

         sudo apt update

 then

         sudo apt upgrade

-## then install the ubuntu universe repo
-        sudo add-apt-repository universe

 then install rlvm